explosion/spacy-course/chapters/en/chapter4.md

 <opt text="Improve model accuracy on your data.">

-If a pre-trained model doesn't perform well on your data, training it with more examples is often a good solution.
+If a trained pipeline doesn't perform well on your data, training it with more examples is often a good solution.

 </opt>